vaishnavi-dbs11/Oracle-Hr-Project/README.md

-# 🎯 Oracle HR Schema — Find Employees with Their Managers’ Names
+# 🎯 Find Employees with Their Managers’ Names

 📘 Project Overview
 This project demonstrates how to retrieve each employee's manager name using: